DL 231

 There has been a lot of news about Clearview AI, a shadowy facial-recognition-software company providing users access to a database of 3 billion photographs scraped from social media and video streaming sites.

-This post by Read pushes back on this narrative that the creep of new technologies is inevitable, and attempts to stop or control it is foolish.
+Read pushes back on this narrative that the creep of new technologies is inevitable and attempts to stop or control it is foolish.
+Society bans and regulates technologies all the time—the question is political will, not technical possibility.

 A De-escalation Exercise for Upset Students